Overlord-Runt/taranium-rover/JOURNAL.md

 ![gfd](assets/f.png)

+Oh and I made that symbol for the TB6612 btw. i wanted to make the footprint but i couldnt find any proper dimentions for it so i just pulled one off the internet

 its crazy what this pcb used to be. but sadly i dont think anything else is possible.

 time spent: